We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 If you do definitely need to hire staff, here are a few pointers on doing so:

 - Don’t get too fixated on finding the ‘perfect’ candidate for a role.
-Yes, experience is important, but a person’s enthusiasm and adaptability go a long way when you’re relying on them to help you set up a new venture.
+Yes, experience and qualifications are important, but a team member’s enthusiasm and adaptability go a long way when you’re relying on them to help you set up a new venture.

 - Don’t be a cheapskate when it comes to wages.
 Not only will this make it harder to find good candidates, but if you do manage to hire somebody that’s a great fit for your business and then proceed to pay them an uncompetitive salary, you’ll dampen their enthusiasm for the role and they probably won’t hang about long.